-You are here: Home Learn more
+You are here: Home / Learn more

 Learn more about the PSF Python Brochure Project

-by The PSF Python Brochure Team — last modified Mar 25, 2012 12:50 PM
+by The PSF Python Brochure Team — last modified Sep 13, 2022 01:11 PM

 What will the brochure look like ?

-The Python Brochure Interims coverThe Python brochure will have 32 pages printed in full color in A4 format (210x297mm).
+The Python brochure has 32 pages printed in full color in A4 format (210x297mm).

 • 24 pages of content.

-• 4 Pages with ads
+• 4 pages with ads

-• 2 for a company register
+• 2 pages for a company register

 Python – a programming language changes the world: this is the title and the message of the brochure.
-We will show how Python has changed the way we write programs and run projects and how Python has given us back the joy of programming.
+We show how Python has changed the way we write programs and run projects and how Python has given us back the joy of programming.

-What will the brochure cover ?
+What does the brochure cover ?

 Why do we need the brochure ?